oroinc/documentation/commerce/user_guide/system/integrations/hangouts.rst

 In order to start a hangout:

-- Go to the :ref:`View page <user-guide-ui-components-view-pages>` of the record that you want to contact (account, lead, contact, user, etc.) .
+- Go to the view page of the record that you want to contact (account, lead, contact, user, etc.) .

 - Hover the mouse over a phone number or an email address available on the View page.